 Work Model #3.
 The Einstein Approach: one day job or business that you enjoy and that provides you with stability as well as time and creative energy to explore your interests on the side (Barbara Sher refers to this as the Good Enough job).
 Albert Einstein worked at the patent office.
 This was a notoriously slow-paced job, but it paid his bills, provided him with benefits and left him with plenty of free time to work on his theories.

 Work Model #4.
 The Sequential Approach: diving into one field for several years and eventually switching gears to begin a new career in a different field.
 This approach works best for multipotentialites who prefer focusing on one thing at a time and diving in deep before moving on to the next.
 It doesn’t work as well for plate-spinners who like having many different projects on the go at once.

 As you can see, there was no way I was going to fit all of that plus everything I DID say into the twelve minutes.
 But here on the blog we can, and do, unpack these issues.
-I will also be diving much deeper into this stuff in the forthcoming book, Multipotentialite, which I’m approaching agents about right now.
-Woo!
-Onward.
+I also dive much deeper into this stuff in my book, How to Be Everything.